Tanishk1906/AI-Traffic-Management-System/README.md

 Green Time = 20 seconds
 ```

-This allows highly congested lanes to receive longer green durations automatically.
+This allows heavily congested lanes to receive longer green durations automatically.

 ---

 # ⚖️ Fairness-Based Scheduling Algorithm

-One limitation of density-based systems is lane starvation.
+A purely density-based system can lead to lane starvation.

-To address this, the system implements an Anti-Starvation mechanism:
+To solve this problem, the system implements a custom Anti-Starvation Algorithm:

-* Each lane tracks wait cycles.
+* Tracks waiting cycles for each lane
-* Priority increases with waiting time.
+* Increases priority as wait time grows
-* Low-density lanes receive scheduling boosts.
+* Guarantees service for low-density lanes
-* Every lane is guaranteed service within a bounded number of cycles.
+* Balances efficiency and fairness

-This combines optimization with fairness, making the system more practical for real-world deployment.
+This approach improves practicality for real-world deployments.

 ---

 # 📡 Real-Time Streaming Architecture

-The platform provides ultra-low latency monitoring using WebRTC.
+The platform supports ultra-low latency monitoring using WebRTC.

 ### Features